MicrosoftDocs/power-platform/power-platform/admin/field-level-security.md

   A security profile can be configured to grant user or team members the following permissions at the column level:

 - **Read**.
 Read-only access to the column's data.
+- **Read unmasked**.
+Read column's data unmasked values. (**preview**)
 - **Create**.
 Users or teams in this profile can add data to this column when creating a row.
 - **Update**.
 Users or teams in this profile can update the column's data after it has been created.

-A combination of these three permissions can be configured to determine the user privileges for a specific data column.
+A combination of these four permissions can be configured to determine the user privileges for a specific data column.

 > [!IMPORTANT]
 > Unless one or more security profiles are assigned to a security enabled column, only users with the system administrator security role will have access to the column.